Why is Building Vocabulary important?

 Children’s vocabulary learning is magnified when we combine indirect and direct vocabulary learning.
 When we read aloud to children and show them how we notice words, try to define them in our own words, display them, and purposefully intend to use that word in our speaking and writing—we are supporting them to do the same thing when they encounter words on their own.
 We want them, while reading independently, to notice new and interesting words, write them in a word bank, and play with those words by comparing them to other words or categorizing them.
 Doing these things will help them to really know the word.

-The big idea is that indirect and direct vocabulary learning not only happens side by side, but that the indirect learning opportunities- those rich and varied learning experiences- are very much enhanced by the direct vocabulary instruction we do throughout the day.
-Children’s learning of words increases exponentially when we bring them to the surface for children, appear amazed by words, and interact with them in various ways.
+The big idea is that indirect and direct vocabulary learning not only happens side by side, but that the indirect learning opportunities—those rich and varied learning experiences—are very much enhanced by the direct vocabulary instruction we do throughout the day.
+Children’s learning of words increases exponentially when we recognize and value the words they bring to our classrooms, help bring new words to life for children, demonstrate amazement of the power and beauty of words, and provide opportunities for children to interact with words in a variety of ways.

 Teaching Vocabulary in a Read Aloud